ayaanqui/cs480-homework3/README.md

 2. Change the contents of `db_config.json` by replacing all `<...>` with the appropriate database config
 3. Save the file

-## `transfile.txt`
+## Transfile
-This is the file that contains all the commands.
-Make sure all commands are placed in this file.
+The `transfile.txt` file is also located in the same directory as `db_config.sample.json` in the `src/main/resources/` This file contains all the commands that the program will execute.
+Make sure all commands are placed in this file, before runnign the program.

+This file also supports comments by adding `#` or `*` in front of each line that you would like to comment out.
+This was meant purely for debugging purposes.

 ## Running the program